google/shadertrap/docs/shadertrap_language.md

 Binds a texture to a texture unit.
 - `texture` is a texture produced by `CREATE_EMPTY_TEXTURE_2D`
 - `unit` is a non-negative integer specifying which texture unit `texture` should be bound to

+To make a sampler uniform in a shader use the texture unit `unit` to which this texture has been bound, use `SET_UNIFORM` (supplying the value of `unit` as the value of the uniform).

 ### BIND_UNIFORM_BUFFER